 Here is a little video I’ve put together of butterflies coming out of their chrysalises.
 The technical name for this is eclosing.
 The casing of the chrysalis that the butterfly breaks out of is actually its skin.
 Just as it sheds its skin when it is a caterpillar, and when it forms its chrysalis, it breaks out of its skin again to become a beautiful butterfly.

-I ended the season with 15 stalks that had once been swan plants (and they did not all recover), caterpillar poo on my desk, and empty chrysalises on my wall.
-Also, I had spent hours managing caterpillar feed, counting and hunting for lost caterpillars, nurturing plants, and staring through the viewfinder of my camera waiting for something to happen.
+I ended the 2012/13 butterfly season with 15 stalks that had once been swan plants (and they did not all recover), caterpillar poo on my desk, and empty chrysalises on my office wall.
+I had spent many hours managing caterpillar feed, counting and hunting for lost caterpillars, nurturing plants, squashing aphids, and staring through the viewfinder of my camera waiting for something to happen.

-But I had laughed at caterpillars munching ferociously, jostling with each other as they fought over a leaf, and wriggling quickly across the hot concrete path.
+But I had also laughed at caterpillars munching ferociously, jostling with each other as they fought over a leaf, and wriggling quickly across the hot concrete path (see video?).
 I had been transfixed watching butterflies emerge from their chrysalises, dry and test their wings, and take their first flight.
 I had released them into the garden and watched them fly away.
 And, to top it all, I had learnt a lot about monarchs through photographing them.
 (Like the scales on the butterfly's wings at the top of this post.)

 So, instead of being put off, I was hooked.
-This season (2013/14), I upped the ante.
+This season (2013/14), I upped my game.
 I raised some swan plants from seed, so I wouldn't run out of plants, and enclosed an area of our courtyard with windbreak mesh as a "butterfly area".
 The mesh will hopefully protect the caterpillars from predators, and protect the swan plants from both the wind and from laying butterflies when I already have enough eggs and caterpillars.
 It will also give the caterpillars a sheltered place to make their chrysalises.

-It's not 100% finished yet, but my vision is of a garden filled with nectar flowers, lush green swan plants, and, of course, fluttering butterflies….
-Wish me luck!
+It's a long way from perfect, but I feel that my vision of a garden filled with nectar flowers, lush green swan plants, and, of course, fluttering butterflies is just a little bit closer now.